GIS software

 ...

-• You can usually change the format that the RiskScape model results are saved in fairly easily.
+By default, most riskscape model run commands will typically result in the default shapefile format being used.
+However, you can usually change the format that the RiskScape model results are saved in fairly easily.
 For example, the riskscape model run MODELNAME --format geopackage command will produce a GeoPackage results file instead of a shapefile.
 This .gpkg file can be more reliably projected in ArcGIS.
-Note that any example riskscape model run commands will typically result in the default shapefile format being used - you will have to add --format geopackage onto the end of the example command yourself.